What Is Credit Card Delinquency?

 How Credit Card Delinquency Works

 Your delinquent status is reported to the credit bureaus and is included in your credit report.
-A late payment is added to your account and your credit card issuer may begin calling, emailing, or sending letters to get you caught up on your account again.
+A late payment is added to your account, and your credit card issuer may begin calling, emailing, or sending letters to urge you to get you caught up again.

 Credit Card Delinquency Rates

-Your credit card issuer may be willing to remove the delinquency if you catch up on your payments again.
+Your credit card issuer might be willing to remove the delinquency if you catch up on your payments again.

 Catching up on your payments is important to prevent your account from being charged off and your credit from being damaged even more, even if you can't remove the delinquency.
 Your account status will show that your payments are currently on time when you catch up, and the negative details for the account will fall off your credit report after seven years.

 - Your credit card is delinquent if you haven’t made at least the minimum payment for a period of 30 days or more.